How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 There are some people who find that they can’t get their menstrual cup in.
 This is a more common problem than you might think, so don’t think that you’re alone.
 You’re certainly not.

-Here are a few tips if you can’t get a menstrual cup inside.
+Here are a few tips if you can’t get a period cup inside.

 - Relax.
-When your muscles are tense, the vaginal canal opening is smaller.
+When your muscles are tense, the opening is smaller.
 Relax your jaw and face, and the rest of your body should follow.

-- Get your menstrual cup wet.
+- Get it wet.
 Water is best, instead of lubricant which most companies don’t recommend because it can damage the materials in the cup.

-- It’s often difficult to get a menstrual cup in when you don’t have your period.
+- It’s often difficult to get one in when you don’t have your period.
 We know that you may want to try it out when you first get one, but be patient and wait until there is some menstrual fluid.
 It will be much easier.

 Menstrual Cup Removal Difficulties

-It helps if you push your pelvic muscles to push the cup further down the canal which will make it easier to grab.
+It helps if you use your muscles to push the cup further down the canal which will make it easier to grab.
 You can also push one side of it with only one finger so that you can break the seal and it will come out more easily.

-It’s often not that easy to remove your menstrual cup first thing in to the morning because it’s usually moved further up your vaginal canal as your muscles have relaxed during sleep.
+It’s often not that easy to remove your sanitary cup first thing in to the morning because it’s usually moved further up as your muscles have relaxed during sleep.
 In this case, wait and hour or two and try then.
 You’ll probably find it much, much easier.
 Again, just wear a pad if necessary until then.